Alain-T/AWS/JumpBox/README.md

   - 0.0.0.0/0 : "JumpBoxTest-IGW",
 - create a new route table "JumpBoxPrivate" in the VPC "JumpBoxTest",
 - in the "JumpBoxTest" VPC, create a security group named "JumpBox-SecurityGroup" accepting SSH and all ICMP from anywhere,
+- create an NAT Internet Gateway named "JumpBoxTest-IGW" associating it a new Elastic IP,
+- Add to the route table "JumpBoxPrivate" the route :
+  - 0.0.0.0/0 : NAT Internet Gateway created above,

 Jumpbox Settings:
 - create an EC2 instance :